lanj/MDX-CrowdParking/README.md

 ## Parking Locator App

-The parking mobile locator is web-app using googlemaps api, HTML5, Javascript and jquery for development.
-A hybrid version will be developed in future.
+The parking mobile locator is web-app using googlemaps api, HTML5, Javascript and jquery mobile for development.
+The project use crowdsourcing for updating parking availability and other parking issues.

 The app allows the user to check parking, update system with new parking information, report occupation of a parking location.
 The app covers the area around Middlesex Hendon campus.